 Dan Colella Head Swim Coach, Duke University

-Development of talent and strong performances in the postseason have become a hallmark of Colella's tenure in Durham, as the program has produced at least one ACC individual champion at six of the past eight conference championship meets.
-Duke has also built toward success on the national and international levels, sending representatives to the NCAA Championships, U.S. Olympic Team Trials, the FINA World Championships and the 2012 and 2016 Olympic Games.
+Development of talent and strong performances in the postseason have become a hallmark of Colella's tenure in Durham, as the program has produced at least one ACC individual champion at eight of the past 11 conference championship meets.
+Duke has also built toward success on the national and international levels, sending representatives to the NCAA Championships, USA Swimming National Championships, U.S. Olympic Team Trials, the FINA World Championships and the 2012 and 2016 Olympic Games.

 Doak Finch joined the Duke swimming and diving program as an assistant coach in September, 2016.

 Finch came to Durham after spending three seasons as an assistant coach at Penn State.
 During that time, he helped guide the Nittany Lion women to top-25 finishes at the 2014, 2015 and 2016 NCAA Championships, and the men to top-25 showings at the national meet in 2014 and 2015.
 As the program’s long group coach, Finch directed his athletes to six individual school records.
 His responsibilities included writing daily practices, designing seasonal training plans, serving as the team’s academic liaison and assisting with all aspects of recruiting.

 Josh Stanfield joined the Duke swimming and diving program as an assistant coach in July, 2018.
 He came to Durham following a successful tenure at Gardner-Webb.

 Stanfield brings a wealth of coaching experience to Duke, having spent the past six seasons with the Runnin' Bulldogs.
 He previously served as an assistant coach before being elevated to the role of associate head coach for the 2017-18 campaign.
 Stanfield was also integral to Gardner-Webb's recruiting efforts.

 Riley Boulden joined the Duke swimming and diving program as an assistant coach in July, 2021.